CATARACT:

 A small cannula is placed in the vein and dye is injected into your circulation.
 Retinal photographs are then taken with the dye circulating through the retina.

 The procedure is done in our rooms.
-We have the very latest Heidelberg and Optos fundus cameras for this purpose.
+We use Heidelberg and Optos fundus cameras as part of our retinal imaging.
 There is a small risk of allergy to the dye which your Ophthalmologist will discuss with you before having this test.

 VISUAL FIELD TEST:

 Visual field testing is essential in the management of glaucoma and other diseases of the retina, optic nerve and brain.
-We use the Humphrey Visual Field analyser with the Sita-Faster program which is the quickest and most accurate commercially available visual field test.
+We use the Humphrey Visual Field analyser with the SITA Faster program, which is designed to reduce test time while maintaining clinically useful results.
 The test in done in the clinic and can take up to 5 minutes per eye.